-As of the June quarter 2019 edition of Small Area Labour Markets (SALM), the Statistical Area Level 2 (SA2) estimates are now based on the Australian Bureau of Statistics (ABS) 2016 Australian Statistical Geography Standard (ASGS).
+As of the June quarter 2019 edition of SALM, the Statistical Area Level 2 (SA2) estimates are now based on the Australian Bureau of Statistics (ABS) 2016 Australian Statistical Geography Standard (ASGS).
 The geographical structure used in SALM is now aligned with the most recent ABS Census of Population and Housing.

 Smoothed estimates not available for all SA2s and LGAs

-Due to the breaks in series noted above, and because the production of smoothed estimates requires four consecutive quarters of unsmoothed data, smoothed estimates for SA2s or Local Government Areas (LGAs) that experienced a break in the unsmoothed series between the March and June quarters 2019 will not be available until the March quarter 2020 data are released.
-In the interim, the only available estimates are from the unsmoothed series, available on the Explanatory Notes page of the SALM website.
-As is always the case for unsmoothed data, please exercise significant caution when examining these figures, as they exhibit far greater volatility than the smoothed series.
+Due to the breaks in series noted above, and because the production of smoothed estimates requires four consecutive quarters of unsmoothed data, smoothed estimates for SA2s or Local Government Areas (LGAs) that experienced a break in the unsmoothed series between the March and June quarters 2019 are only available starting from the March quarter 2020.
+For the June quarter 2019 to the December quarter 2019, the only available estimates are from the unsmoothed series, available on the Explanatory Notes page of the SALM website.
+As is always the case for unsmoothed data, significant caution should be exercised when examining these figures, as they exhibit far greater volatility than the smoothed series.

-- For approximately 2,200 Australian Bureau of Statistics’ (ABS) Statistical Area Level 2s (SA2s), on a State/Territory and Metropolitan/Non-metropolitan basis, provided in Table 1.
-For the States and the Northern Territory, estimates for the Capital City and the rest of each State are also provided; and
+For approximately 2,200 ABS SA2s, on a State/Territory and Metropolitan/Non-metropolitan basis, provided in Table 1.
+For the States and the Northern Territory, estimates for the Capital City and the Rest of State are also provided; and

-- For each of Australia’s 540 Local Government Areas (LGAs), provided in Table 2.
+For approximately 540 Australian LGAs, provided in Table 2.

-The estimates in Table 1 and 2 are smoothed using a four-quarter average to minimise the variability inherent in small area estimates.
-A description of the methodology used to prepare the estimates in this publication is presented in the Explanatory Notes on this site as well as in the PDF publication.
+The estimates in Tables 1 and 2 are smoothed using a four-quarter average to minimise the variability inherent in small area estimates.
+A description of the methodology used to prepare the estimates in this publication is presented on page 45.

 Further, where large movements in the SA2 and LGA estimates are encountered, or in SA2s and LGAs with a small labour force, users are advised to examine Census labour force data in addition to the SALM estimates.